Current Time in Prague, Czechia

 What time zone is Prague in?

 Prague, Czechia is in the Europe/Prague time zone.
-During standard time it uses UTC+1, which places it in Central European Time for much of the year.
+It uses UTC+1 in standard time and UTC+2 during daylight saving time, which makes it part of the Central European time pattern used across much of the region.

 Does Prague observe daylight saving time?